 Nasal tip plasty is a type of rhinoplasty specified for the tip of the nose.
 The tip plasty elevates the tip of the nose or adjusts an already existing tip in order to create a proper angle between the nose and the lip.
 Patients seeking tip plasty usually have no major issues with the aesthetics of the rest of their nose, and desire only subtle changes.

-Cost of a Nasal Tip Plasty
+How Much Does a Nasal Tip Plasty Cost?

 Many patients are under the impression that tip plasty is significantly cheaper than a full rhinoplasty procedure — but that is not always the case.
 Tip plasty is a surgical procedure that requires anesthesia, as well as skill and expertise.
 The cost may be slightly lower than it would be for a more extensive rhinoplasty, but a tip plasty will still involve a decent expenditure of around a few thousand dollars.

-Nasal Tip Plasty Procedure
+What Does a Nasal Tip Plasty Procedure Involve?

 Patients ask about the safety concern of a full rhinoplasty procedure versus a tip plasty.
 Because a tip plasty involves just the tip of the nose, as opposed to the entire nose, it is a safer procedure.
 A full rhinoplasty is still safe, but there are more risks, as the operation covers more area of the nose.